 Organising institutions: FERDI - CERDI (UCA-CNRS-IRD)

-This panel explores how Digital Public Infrastructure (DPI) can expand access to essential services and foster economic, social, financial, and political inclusion, while addressing the risks of poorly designed systems that may worsen inequalities.
-Drawing on experiences with
+This panel explored how Digital Public Infrastructure (DPI) can expand access to essential services and foster economic, social, financial, and political inclusion, while addressing the risks of poorly designed systems that may exacerbate inequalities.
+Drawing on experiences with P2G, B2G, and B2P digitalisation, the discussion examined how DPI can be effectively designed and governed to ensure digital inclusion.

 Moderator: